 What You Can File and How

-Arizona's health care directives registry accepts several types of documents: healthcare directives, prehospital medical care directives (including POLST orders), and any amendments or revocations of those documents.
-The qualifying health information exchange organization that operates the registry sets the specific submission procedures.
+The Arizona healthcare directives registry accepts several types of documents.
+These include healthcare directives, prehospital medical care directives (including POLST orders), and mental health directives.

 A person may submit to the health care directives registry, in a manner prescribed by the qualifying health information exchange organization, health care directives, including prehospital medical care directives and any amendments to or revocations of these documents.

 A.R.S. § 36-3292(A)Filing is voluntary.
 You do not have to register your directives for them to be valid.
-But if you do file, the documents must meet the same formality requirements as the originals.
-That means they must be either notarized or witnessed in the manner prescribed by Chapter 32.
+But if you do file, the documents must be either notarized or witnessed as Chapter 32 requires.

-The statute requires the health information exchange organization to establish a process for authenticating the identity of anyone who submits documents.
+The statute requires the exchange to create a process for checking the identity of anyone who files.
 This is a safeguard.
-Your healthcare directives contain deeply personal decisions about medical treatment, and the registry needs to ensure that only authorized individuals can submit, amend, or revoke them.
+Your directives hold deeply personal choices about medical care.

 The qualifying health information exchange organization shall establish a process for authenticating the identity of the person who submits a document to the health care directives registry.